Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Discussions and conclusions

 Though synchrotron emission is widely believed to be the dominant emission mechanism behind prompt emission of GRBs, inverse Compton scattering process and thermal emission from expanding photosphere also appear to be important in many GRBs \citep{lundman14}.
-The dependence of polarization on the spectral and time evolutions have the potential to clearly distinguish between various models of GRB prompt emission.
-In this context, finding GRB 160623A unpolarized in 100 $-$ 300 keV is very interesting as the GRB shows high polarization ($\sim$60 $\%$ with Bayes factor $>$1.5) at energies below $\sim$200 keV, which indicates a change in the polarization characteristics of the source at higher energies.
-A detailed spectro-polarimetric study of the bursts, particularly for GRB 160623A is currently in progress.
-The preliminary spectral analysis shows a deviation from the Band model and an additional thermal blackbody is needed to model the spectrum more precisely for four GRBs (160106A, 160509A, 160802A and 160910A).
-The GRBs 160106A, 160509A and 160910A are peculiar as the blackbody spectrum peak attains temperature higher than peak energy ($E_p$) of these GRBs.
+A potential way to distinguish these various models is by investigating the dependence of polarization on the spectral and time evolution of the GRBs.
+A detailed spectro-polarimetric study is currently in progress for all the GRBs reported here.
+The preliminary spectral analysis shows a deviation from the Band model and the need for an additional thermal blackbody to model the spectrum more precisely for four GRBs (160106A, 160509A, 160802A and 160910A).
+The GRBs 160106A, 160509A and 160910A are peculiar as the required blackbody component attains a temperature higher than peak energy ($E_{\rm peak}$) of these GRBs.
 We have 9 GRBs with afterglow observations and 7 of these have both optical and X-ray afterglows.
 Among them, 5 GRBs also have radio afterglows.
-A multi-band spectral and timing analysis of the prompt and afterglows emissions together with the polarization measurements can reveal more about the physics of these sources.
+A multi-band spectral and timing analysis of the prompt and afterglows emissions together with the polarization measurements can reveal more about the physics of these sources \citep{troja17}.